josego85/api-geo-paraguay/README.md

 ```

 > 📌 **Note**: The GeoHash precision level is fixed to ensure consistent caching.
 Changing the precision will result in different keys.

+## Automated Docker Image Monitoring (Diun)

+As of version **2.14.0**, the project integrates **[Diun](https://crazymax.dev/diun/)** (Docker Image Update Notifier) to automatically detect and monitor updates of Docker images used in the project.

+### Key Features

+- Monitors running Docker containers for image updates.
+- Watches specific static images like NodeJS and NGINX versions.
+- Alerts (planned) can be configured via Email, Slack, Telegram, etc.

+### Documentation

+Detailed setup and usage instructions are available in the [DIUN.md](docs/DIUN.md) file.

 ## Contributing